HL7/davinci-ecdx/input/pagecontent/background.md

 - Payers need to provide CMS with Risk Adjustment submissions annually.

-- Allow a referred-to provider to solicit additional clinical information through a payer to support performing the requested service.
+- Allow a referred-to provider to solicit additional clinical information from referring provider to support performing the requested service.

 <div markdown='1' class="new-content">